GuoyuloveSunshine/GuoyuloveSunshine.github.io/_pages/about.md

 ## Exchange

-From Aug.
-2021 to Sep.
-2022, being proficient in French, I have been to ENSTA Paris for over one year as a exchange graduate student.
+From 08/2021 to 09/2022, being proficient in French, I have been to ENSTA Paris for over one year as a exchange graduate student.
 In ENSTA, I took some courses and participated in the [U2IS Lab](http://u2is.ensta-paris.fr/index.php?lang=en) and was mentored by [Sao Mai NGUYEN](http://nguyensmai.free.fr/Home.html).I have developped a good acknoweledgement about humain robot interaction and have done some researches on motion retargeting.

 ## Internship
 In 2020, I developped a three month internship in the company Air Liquide, there, I worked for the computer science department and tried to solve a distribution problem by using the clustering algorithm.